UNDP-Data/geohub/documentation/docs/data/publish_datasets.md

 ## Next step

-In next section, we are going to explore some of existing datasets at GeoHub.
+In next section, we are going to learn how you can search published datasets in GeoHub in various ways.